Que (What)

 📝 Grammar & Usage

-- Regular -er verb: Conjugates like most verbs ending in -er.
+- Regular -er verb: Conjugates like manger and commander (standard -er pattern).

 - Dual meaning for 'rent': Can mean both 'to rent out' (as a landlord) and 'to rent from' (as a tenant).
-Context clarifies.
+Context clarifies which.

 💬 Sentence Bank